 - Earnest (flexible payment options)

-- SoFi (Well known, however I usually find better deals elsewhere.
-The American Association of Orthodontists (AAO) has a special relationship with them.)
+- SoFi (Well known, The American Association of Orthodontists (AAO) has a special relationship with them.)

 If you apply with one of the referral links above, you’ll generally qualify for cashback bonuses or rate discounts you wouldn’t receive if you apply directly.